WicksL08/ExForCyberEducation/teachers/mapping.md

 | **Ethical Research & Verification** | Distinguish credible information from misinformation. | 2A-IC-20 — Describe responsible and ethical use of technology. | **S0036** Skill in information verification |
 | **Digital Citizenship** | Respect privacy, ownership, and integrity of online content. | 3A-IC-28 — Collaborate responsibly to produce and share digital artifacts. | **K0008** Knowledge of cyber ethics |

-> 💡 **Connection to Activity:** OSINT challenges (“World’s Traveler,” “Find the Bean,” “The Vanished Motto”) emphasize research, verification, and ethics in digital exploration.

 ---